magnusdyremoe/caltech101/README.md

 The 5 notebooks are:
 * One notebook to unzip a folder in jupyter notebook virtual machine.
 * Two notebooks for a 6 layer CNN with and without augmented data as input.
+These notebooks are identical, apart from data pre-processing.
 * Two notebooks using transfer learning with a pre-trained VGG16 model with and without augmented data as input.
+These notebooks are identical, apart from data pre-processing.

 The 4 notebooks with CNN models contains: